 For when someone is born in a particular country, this will commonly shape their geopolitical and religious views.
 For instance, those born and raised in Israeli territory are likely to have a pro- Israel, pro- Judaism bent, whereas those born and raised in Palestine are likely to take up a anti- Israel, pro- Islam bent.
 Comparable differences can be observed in modern rivalries between Indians and Pakistanis as well as those historically waged between European groups, such as the Germans and French.
 On a cultural level, those born in South- East Asia have a lax culture towards eating dogs, whereas Westerners consider these practices close to cannibalism.

 As discussed in previous posts, ancestry directs far reaching in group preferences driven by biology.
 Moreover, when groups come into close proximity with genetically different groups, this can lead to competition, rivalry and conflict.
 Different races also have different average IQ’s, which have dramatic implications for civilisational development.
-When considering the United States example, it is likely that low IQ/ high IQ populations mixed together will bring not only socioeconomic problems, but greater community tension.
+When considering the United States example, it is inevitable that low IQ/ high IQ populations mixed together will bring not only socioeconomic problems, but greater community tension.

 Culture, religion and race aside, there is something profoundly meaningful about a person’s place of birth.
 Humans aren’t dropped out of the sky through some random occurrence.
 Rather, we are the combined legacies of our ancestors who came before us and humans gain a particular pride, identity and tradition from them.
-Western Civilisation exists because our ancestors created it for future descendants, as long term considerations have always been present.
+Western Civilisation exists because our ancestors created it for future European descendants, as long term considerations have always been present.
 Such thinking can easily be observed today be it from the Left who wish to protect future generations from climate change, or the Right who seeks to protect future generations from mass immigration.
 As eloquently put by Douglas Murray; “What you have inherited, you do not have the right to give away.”

 Put simply, groups do have the heritable right to pursue their own interests, to the relative exclusion of others.
 For it is only this way the sacred civilisational pact between the dead, living, and yet to be born can be fulfilled.

 It must always be remembered that the definition of anything, will come to the exclusion of other things.
 In an ethnic context, if we are incapable of concisely defining what Australian, British or Italian people are and respond accordingly, such distinct groups will cease to exist.
-And to downplay the authenticity of our own and therefore survival prospects, is entirely detached from the innate will to survive.
+To downplay the authenticity of our own and therefore survival prospects, is entirely detached from the innate will to survive.

 To some, this reality of generational inheritance may be unfair to individuals today who live in war torn Mogadishu.
 But feelings of guilt can never justify the annihilation of groups which have successfully existed for hundreds of years, as open borders would indubitably inflict upon Western Civilisation.
 In truth, Westerners claiming generational ownership over their own lands, is no less abstract than Aboriginals representing the cultural, historical and linguistic ways of their ancestors.
 Further, the tolerance of intolerance inevitably leads to the collapse of tolerance itself: a blunt reality to those who prefer Western norms over third world norms, yet remain incapable of taking necessary protective action.